How a new clinical term gets made: Q&A with a clinical terminologist

 Clinical terms, while not as vast as the grains of sand on a beach, are certainly plentiful.

-In fact, IMO supports healthcare organizations by managing the complexity of 5 million clinical terms and mappings to all major global coding systems.
+In fact, IMO Health supports healthcare organizations by managing the complexity of 5 million clinical terms and mappings to all major global coding systems.
 However, this article isn’t about the volume of terms and phrases out there.
 Rather, its goal is to answer one simple question:

 How does a single new clinical term get created?

-We asked Patrick McCormick, MD – a clinical terminologist at IMO – to help pull back the curtain of clinical terminology and provide some insight.
+We asked Patrick McCormick, MD – a clinical terminologist at IMO Health – to help pull back the curtain of clinical terminology and provide some insight.

 Question: Let’s start from the beginning.
 What prompts a new clinical term request?

 Answer: Let’s say a healthcare organization can’t find a diagnosis term within their electronic health record (EHR) system that’s needed for documentation at the point of care.
-If an EHR is supported by IMO’s foundational clinical terminology, a request for a new term can be submitted and routed to an IMO clinical team member for assessment.
+If an EHR is supported by IMO Health’s foundational clinical terminology, a request for a new term can be submitted and routed to an IMO Health clinical team member for assessment.
 The team evaluates the term to make sure all the pertinent clinical details are understood, and if there are questions we’ll message the client back asking for clarification.

 It is important to note that all terms in a clinical terminology must stand on their own.
 In other words, we can’t depend on context other than the knowledge that our terminology will be used in the patient’s medical record in the EHR.
 For instance, we can’t assume additional information will be available to help a user clarify the acronym MS – which could mean anything from multiple sclerosis, to mitral stenosis, to mass spectroscopy.